A lifetime of service

 In many of our conversations with both serving and retired clergy, and their families, there is often a concern that by seeking our support, they will be depriving another family in need of a much-needed grant.

 Retired clergy households should be equipped to thrive, not just survive.
-If you have need, we are here to support you.
+We are here to support you in times of need.

-If you are unsure of the ways that we can walk alongside you, or whether you are eligible for our grants, we would encourage you to visit our online Eligibility Checker.
+If you are unsure of how we might be able to help, or whether you are eligible for our grants, we would encourage you to visit our online Eligibility Checker.
 It's simple, easy to use and should only take you a few moments to complete.